 Tips to Take Charge of Your Mental Health

 You deserve to feel happy (or at least happier).
-Be your best advocate and take charge.
-By practicing some of the techniques in the video, you can begin to lift the darkness — and lean into a more graceful attitude.
-All of the suggestions may not work for everyone, so experiment, take advantage of whichever ones help you.
-Good friends, exercise and talking to a therapist help me tremendously.
-It’s not always easy, however, It helps to be reminded that I’m not alone.
-When all else fails, try to have a little faith… and remember…
+Remember to be your best mental health advocate.
+Take charge by doing simple things — counseling, exercise, meditation, self-care, and you can begin to lift the darkness — and lean into a more graceful attitude.
+Experiment, choose whichever ones help you.
+Good friends, talking to a therapist and workouts help me tremendously.

-If you need help with anxiety, depression, etc., please ask for it.
-Contact your doctor and/or visit a therapist.
-Be gentle with yourself, practice healthy self-care.
-Call the National Suicide Prevention Hotline at 1-800-273-8255 (TALK) if you (or a loved one) are having suicidal thoughts.
+Please remember that there’s no shame in asking for help with anxiety, depression, etc. Talk to a family member or a trusted friend.
+Also, contact your doctor and/or visit a therapist.
+More importantly, call the National Suicide Prevention Hotline at 1-800-273-8255 (TALK) if you (or a loved one) are having suicidal thoughts.